treforcoster/lonic/wp-content/plugins/media-library-file-size/readme.txt

 This is a collective size of your thumbnails (and other sized images).

 == Changelog ==

+= 1.6.3 =
+* Added prior version to trunk for rollback compatibility
+* Minor fixes to code and readme.txt
+* Rate us link

 = 1.6.2 =
 * Fix visibility of button on Activation of plugin